endroid/qr-code/README.md

     validate_result: false # checks if the result is readable
 ```

+The readability of a QR code is primarily determined by the size, the input
+length, the error correction level and any possible logo over the image.
+The
-The `validate_result` option uses a built-in reader to validate the resulting
+`validate_result` option uses a built-in reader to validate the resulting
 image.
 This does not guarantee that the code will be readable by all readers
 but this helps you provide a minimum level of quality.
+Take note that the
+validator can consume quite an amount of resources and is disabled by default.

 Now you can retrieve the factory from the service container and create a QR
 code.
 For instance in your controller this would look like this.